WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/c.md

 [alert] **Caution:** This page is currently under development. [/alert]

 ## cache, cached, caching

+Use *cache* as a noun or verb.
+Use *cached* as a verb or adjective.
+Use *caching* without an *e* as a noun or verb.

 ## calendar

+Don't use as a verb.
+Instead, use *schedule, list*, or a contextually appropriate verb.

 ## call back, callback

 Use two words as a verb.
 One word as an adjective or noun.